More about AWS High Availability

 Cloud Volumes ONTAP HA needs three Amazon EC2 instances to get working: two main nodes doing all the storage work and one small mediator t2.micro instance in charge of regulating and administering the automatic failover and failback related tasks.
 RPO (Recovery Point Objective) is zero, your data is always consistent since it is synchronously mirrored, and your RTO (Recovery Time Objective) is 60 seconds or less for data to be available again in case of a failover to the other node.

 AWS has other native storage layer redundancy features such as Amazon EBS.
 As mentioned earlier, Amazon EBS only replicates within servers on a single Availability Zone and if you were to provide redundancy at the storage level by only using Amazon EBS, you would need to take Amazon S3 snapshots and transfer them over to a different Availability Zone, which has also an additional cost.
-Other AWS native high-availability features such as Amazon EFS exports the stored data only through NFS, and it currently does not support Windows instances.
+Other AWS native high-availability features such as Amazon EFS export the stored data only through NFS, and it currently does not support Windows instances.

 - Wherever there is a multi-AZ configuration present, an additional reliability point is scored as the entire Availability Zone itself is ruled out as a single point of failure.